Futures struggle for direction before closely watched jobs report

 At 6:30 a.m.
 ET, Dow e-minis were down 57 points, or 0.16%, S&P 500 e-minis were down 3 points, or 0.07%, and Nasdaq 100 e-minis were down 3.5 points, or 0.03%.

-Facebook Inc dropped 1.1% after EU antitrust regulators opened an investigation into the world’s largest social network’s use of advertising data to see whether it breached EU rules.
+Facebook Inc (FB.O) dropped 1.1% after EU antitrust regulators opened an investigation into the world's largest social network's use of advertising data to see whether it breached EU rules. read more

-Shares of Koss Corp, BlackBerry and GameStop dropped between 2% and 5%.
+Shares of Koss Corp (KOSS.O), BlackBerry and GameStop (GME.N) dropped between 2% and 5%.

 Our Standards: The Thomson Reuters Trust Principles.